plumbingjobs/awesome-job-board-niches/README.md

 # Awesome Job Board Niches
+Starting a job board can be a lucrative way to make money online with little to no start-up costs.
 ___
-A curated list of awesome job board niches for you next project inspiration.
+Here's a curated list of awesome job board niches for you next project inspiration.
 ### Top Ranked Job Board Sites That Makes Money
 ___
 _Job board niches to help you find inspiration_